bulrush15/gmscripts/README.md

 #### Known problems

-* May not work properly with IE 9 and tables.
+* May not work properly with IE 8 or less and tables.